Glowstrontium/JSTR_MC-1.6/README.md

 Extra Bees - Not released for 1.6 yet
 MiscPeripherals - Awaiting port from 1.4
 MFFS - Awaiting port from 1.5
-Nether Ores - Not released for 1.6 yet
 Power Converters - Awaiting port from 1.5
 TubeStuff - Awaiting port from 1.4
 Xycraft - Not released for 1.6 yet